Ivan Belov (commander): Revolutionary activities

 In February 1917 he joined the party of Left Socialist-Revolutionaries.
 In September 1917, Belov was elected chairman of the soldiers' committee of the 1st Siberian reserve rifle regiment in Tashkent, which he commanded during the armed uprising in Tashkent in October 1917 and in the liquidation of the Provisional Government of Autonomous Turkistan in 1918.

 I.P.
 Belov was a member of the Tashkent Council in 1917–1919 and a member of the Turkestan Central Executive Committee in 1918–1921.
 In March 1918 he was appointed commandant of Tashkent Fortress and head of the Tashkent garrison.
-He played a key role in the effort led by Konstantin Osipov to suppress the anti-Soviet rebellion in Tashkent in January 1919.
+He played a key role in suppression of the anti-Soviet rebellion in Tashkent in January 1919 led by Konstantin Osipov.
 After the suppression of the rebellion, he left the Left Socialist-Revolutionary Party and joined the Bolshevik Party.
 From April to October 1919, Belov was the commander-in-chief of the troops of the newly created Turkestan Autonomous Soviet Socialist Republic.

-In January – July 1920, Belov was the head of the 3rd Turkestan Rifle Division in Semirechye, where he participated in the suppression of the Verny uprising.
-In the period from August 1920 to September 1921, he was the commander of the Bukhara group of troops, which carried out the Bukhara operation, for which he received the Order of the Red Banner.
+In January–July 1920, Belov was the head of the 3rd Turkestan Rifle Division in Semirechye, where he participated in the suppression of the Verny uprising.
+In August 1920 to September 1921, he commanded the troops which carried out the Bukhara operation, for which he received the Order of the Red Banner.
 He also participated in the suppression of the Kronstadt rebellion in March 1921, for which he was awarded his second order.